ModelEngineering/controlSBML/README.md

 that continuous integration is done only *without* ``slycot``.

 ## Version History
+* 0.2.5
+  * Improve performance by not recalculating Jacobian
 * 0.2.4 3/31/2024 - Create reduced A matrix
   * mat2Df - fixed bug with printing column names
   * Create reduced A matrix for makeStateSpace so that A is non-singular